mcred/Cakeular/README.md

 ### Cross-origin resource sharing (CORS)

 Your server must allow CORS from the requesting application.
 This can be enabled a few ways.
 The easiest I have found is to allow the host for my application to the .htaccess file in the /app folder.
 Add the following line: `Header set Access-Control-Allow-Origin "localhost or yourserver"`

+# Usage

+1. Create your Database Schema following Cake Convention.
+2. `./cake bake all` for your Models.
+3. `./cake cakular` for your Models.

 # Documentation